top of page

 About

-Why teach the Assyrian Genocide?
+Why teach about the Assyrian Genocide?

 The Assyrian genocide profoundly impacted the Assyrian nation.
-In addition to the loss of an estimated 250,000 Assyrians, Chaldeans, and Syriacs, the genocide destroyed homes, villages, communities, and connections.
+In addition to the loss of an estimated 250,000 Assyrians, the genocide destroyed homes, villages, communities, and connections.
 Tens of thousands of children were orphaned and traumatized.
 Most survivors were prevented from ever returning home.
 This, in part, is why more Assyrians today live in diaspora than in their ancestral homelands.

 The genocide took place at the same time as the Armenian genocide, with violence carried out by the Ottoman Empire during the First World War.
 Understanding the experience of all targeted nations helps students more fully understand the scope and scale of the violence during this period whilst also learning about the unique experiences of each community.